vaclavsvejcar/svejcar-dev/content/drafts/2019-11-14-troubles-with-future.md

 // hello
 ```

-Now the _hello_ string is printed three times and it clearly breaks the _referential transparency_.
+Now the _hello_ string is printed three times and this clearly breaks the _referential transparency_.
 Why is that?
 Because `Future` is __eagerly evaluated__ and __memoizes__ it's value.
 That means that code inside `Future` is evaluated right after it's defined, and it's evaluated only once, remembering the computed value.
 And the eager evaluation leads to another problem...

 ## ExecutionContext everywhere
 Each `Future` needs to know where to execute itself, on which _thread_.
 This is why the [ExecutionContext] instance is required.
-In ideal world, it would be possible to define the Future value, perform some some transformations using `map`, `flatMap`, etc. and at the very end to call some kind of `run` method, which would run the entire chain using the `ExecutionContext`.
+In ideal world, it would be possible to define the `Future` value, perform some some transformations using `map`, `flatMap`, etc. and at the very end to call some kind of `run` method, which would run the entire chain using the given `ExecutionContext`.

 Unfortunately, because of the _eager_ nature of `Future`, the `ExecutionContext` is required as implicit parameter by any of the transformation or callback methods, such as [map][scaladoc:Future#map], [flatMap][scaladoc:Future#flatMap], [foreach][scaladoc:Future#foreach] and [onComplete][scaladoc:Future#onComplete].
-It basically means that anywhere in your codebase where you work with `Future`s, you have to somehow propagate also the `ExecutionContext`, which can become really cumbersome.
+It basically means that everywhere in your codebase where you work with `Future`s, you have to somehow propagate also the `ExecutionContext`, which quickly becomes really cumbersome.

 ## Gotchas with for-comprehension
 Sometimes it's required to execute several independent `Future`s in parallel and combine their results into single value.
 Naive approach to this might be following: